hotwax/oms-documentation/everything/reports/orders.md

 ### Query Logic

 **Data Selection:** The query starts by selecting specific data from a table named `order_header`.
-This table likely contains information about orders, including the order name, order ID, entry date, and sales channel.
+This table contains information about orders, including the order name, order ID, entry date, and sales channel.

 **Defining Criteria for Missing IDs:** The report specifically targets orders without a Netsuite order ID (`ORDER_IDENTIFICATION_TYPE_ID = 'NETSUITE_ORDER_ID'`) by filtering data where the Netsuite order ID is null or not present in the database.